 As a consequence of development, the Parish Council will own, and subsequently manage, new areas of amenity open space off Bylanes and Ardingly Road.
+In addition, an area of amenity apace is proposed in association with allotment land to the east of Courtmead Road to serve the needs of the Brownies/ Children's Nursery and the wider community.
 The areas are appropriately outside the village boundary and are unsuitable for built development.
 The areas will be laid out and maintained by the Parish Council to provide opportunities for informal activities and to enhance the appearance of the adjoining residential areas and the setting of Cuckfield.
 Both sites form part of the setting of the village and, in the case of Ardingly Road and Bylanes Close, the amenity open space allows for the protection of the distinctive views of the countryside.
 In general, the natural and ecological features of the sites should be retained and the Parish Council will look to enhance the biodiversity of both areas.